mangolang/compiler/src/project_structure.rst

     * Must be a mechanism to wake up a task after all its dependencies are done.
 Either callbacks or just careful push order.
     * Tasks must be idempotent, so when a task is needed it can just be added without checking if it exists.
     * Implemented as concurrent queue, not persisted

+Some thoughts:

+* Cache invalidation relies on bi-directional dependencies.
+Different levels of invalidation, corresponding to levels: signature, binary api, inlined.
+* Number of references for inlining etc should be counted per project, but the cache is shared.
+* How would this work with profile-guided optimization?
+* Cache format is not stable between compiler versions; new compiler = clean compile.
+But metadata should probably remain readable, to know the version etc.
+* How and when is disp space reclaimed?